2021-2022 Parent Handbook

 Annual Enrollment Fee – $35 per child

 All children must be re-enrolled for each school year.
-Returning families are offered priority enrollment in the spring with no enrollment fee during a specific time frame.
-All families are encouraged to enroll early and save on enrollment fees during a limited time.
+All families are encouraged to enroll early and save on enrollment fees during promotional periods.

 REQUIRED ENROLLMENT INFORMATION

 Emergency contacts, as well as persons authorized to pick your child up from the program, must be at least 18 years of age and have a photo ID ready to present.
 Please provide the names, relationship to the child, and phone numbers for these individuals when you enroll your child.
 You may change, add, or delete contacts through the online parent portal.
 If you believe you have an extenuating circumstance and are not able to meet the age requirement, please talk with your Youth Development Leader.
 A waiver may be available for older siblings in some circumstances.